devnithw/SLRC-vision-system/README.md

-# Machine Vision System for lLine Follower Robot (Sri Lanka Robotics Challenge 2024)
+# Machine Vision System for Line Follower Robot (Sri Lanka Robotics Challenge 2024)
 Computer Vision system for identifying 3D-objects and colors.
 Made for SLRC 2024.
 Powered by Tensorflow and OpenCV.

 ## Object Detection